Part III : Explaining metaphysics

 More precisely, the fuziness (relativity) of the mathematical existence, comes from the infiniteness of the systems that are considered to exist or not.
 On the other hand, the mathematical existence of finite systems (of specified limited size) enjoys an objective character, independent of any decent choice of a theory of mathematics and its interpretation.

-The completeness theorem roughly says that for any theory without contradition, there exists a mathematical universe described by this theory.
+The completeness theorem roughly says that for any theory without contradiction, there exists a mathematical universe described by this theory.

 At first sight, it may seem to contradict the incompleteness theorem; however there is no contradiction between them once understood more precisely, in ways that won't be detailed here.